-The Group's Code of Conduct, Purpose, Values and integrated management approach ensures the New Strategic Future plan is delivered within the appropriate risk appetite, supporting a prudent risk and return balance.
+The Group's Code of Conduct, Purpose, Values and integrated management approach ensure the New Strategic Future plan is delivered within the appropriate risk appetite, supporting a prudent risk and return balance.

-The Group's contracting principles and related oversight processes are continually updated to reflect changes in the Group's risk profile and project delivery experience.
+The Group's contracting principles and oversight processes are updated regularly to reflect the changes in the Group's risk profile and project delivery experience.

-The Group's response to local and regional dynamics, as well as national objectives, minimise operational and project risks, and support the Group's legitimacy.
+The Group's response to local and regional dynamics, as well as national objectives, minimise operational and project risks and support the Group's legitimacy.

-The Group's governance frameworks and reporting structures ensure visibility and compliance across the platforms.
+The Group's governance frameworks and reporting structures ensure visibility and compliance across the business platforms.

-This full governance report includes references to each of the King IVTM principles where the practices employed achieve the governance outcomes.
-The Board is satisfied with the Group's application of the principles of King IVTM.
+This full governance report includes references to each of the King IV principles where the practices employed achieve the governance outcomes.
+The Board is satisfied with the Group's application of King IV.